 The Bullethead Parrotfish(Chlorurus sordidus) is found across the western Indian Ocean.
 In the eastern Indian Ocean and Pacific, Chlorurus spilurus a very similar but genetically different species takes over.
 They are found mainly on the slightly deeper reefs from 12 meters downwards, but are occasionally seen on shallower reefs from 1 meter downwards.

 The Bullethead Parrotfish feed on a variety of algae and sea grass.
 They use their powerful beaks to scrape algae off of coral.

 Parrotfish are unusual in that they have the ability to change their sex throughout their lifetime.
 At birth both males and females are present and these are referred to as primary males and females.
 The primary males and females are less colorful and are often difficult to tell apart.
 Secondary males are born female and change their sex when prompted by social cues such as the absence of another secondary male.
 These secondary males are often referred to as Supermales because of the brightness of their colors.

 Individual pairing takes place and the eggs are released into the substrate.
 Males form harems and protect these from other males.
 Mating takes place between individuals.

 Bullethead Parrotfish are not commonly kept in aquariums although some public aquariums may occasionally keep them for public display.
 This is both a function of their size and the difficulty in providing them with food.

 All the Parrotfish are heavily exploited in Tanzania both by trapping and netting.
-A mature specimen can be seen trapped above.
-Parrotfish carry a heavy premium on price, particularly the blue coloured parrotfish.
+A specimen can be seen trapped above.
+Parrotfish carry a heavy premium on price, particularly blue colored parrotfish.
 They make very good eating.

 BULLETHEAD PARROTFISH CLASSIFICATION